 Was PowerSet a dead-end for Bing?
 Was Probase?
 I don’t know.
 The quote from above about a “concept-based search feature” is from a Microsoft White Paper Concept-Based Web Search (pdf) (a second link to make it easier to visit, and more likely that you will) that hints at the demise of Powerset at Bing:

 There have been some attempts to support semantic web search using some form of a knowledge base.
 A well-known example is PowerSet which maintains huge indexes of entities and their concepts.
-This approach, however, will not scale because upates on the entities can be extremely expensive.
+This approach, however, will not scale because updates on the entities can be extremely expensive.

 The paper does make it seem like Probase doesn’t have that limitation, and the quote about it (above) makes it sound like the type of query re-writing we see in Google’s Hummingbird is one of the features that a concept-based web search engine would bring.
 Since Microsoft hasn’t made a hummingbird announcement about re-writing queries, it’s likely that Probase hasn’t been folded into Bing yet, if it will ever be.

 Concept-Based Search at Google and Bing

 I have found a few recently granted Google patents that describe how concepts might be gathered from Web Content, but the Bing white papers on Probase illustrate an approach to this kind of search that are worth discussing.
 In this one on Probase, it concludes with the statement:

 In this paper, we propose an idea to support concept-based web search.
-Such search queries contains (sic) abstract or vague concepts in them and they are not handled well by traditional keyword based search.
+Such search queries contain (sic) abstract or vague concepts in them and they are not handled well by a traditional keyword-based search.